Animal Law Master of Studies in Law (MSL) Program

 Designed for Non-Lawyers

-Graduate in as Few as 18 Months
+Graduate in 18 Months or Fewer

-- The degree requires 26 credit hours to complete the program.
+- The degree requires 26 credit hours to complete

 - Graduate from the part-time program in just four terms: e.g., Fall, Spring, Summer, and Fall.